 After a thorough review of the candidate's background - once qualified - we will then conduct an initial video interview.
-Amongst all application stages, their first live interview is the most crucial as this will help us determine the level of communication skills, environment condition, quality of their equipment such as webcam, headset (which requires a noise cancellation feature), actual internet speed, etc. Furthermore, this will, of course, help us gauge their motivation, employment, and personal backgrounds, and measure their knowledge and proficiency in the field they wished to join in.
+Amongst all application stages, their first live interview is the most crucial as this will help us determine the level of communication skills, environment condition, quality of their equipment such as webcam, headset (which requires a noise cancellation feature), actual internet speed, etc. Furthermore, this will, of course, help us gauge their motivation, employment, and personal backgrounds, and measure their knowledge and proficiency in the field they wished to join.

 3. Final Interview

 Once the candidate has been qualified, a final interview will take place.
-This will give a secondary filtering stage where I will personally interact with them to help better understand their level of interest by providing consistent professional responses and appropriate answers regarding their practices, expectations, and level of exposure with the position they have applied for and determine whether they're fit or not or if they can be considered for another position available.
-Part of the final interview also involves important verbal acknowledgment to agreements such as work schedules, salary rate, house rules compliance, and other essential agreements which will soon thereafter be followed with written agreements once passed.
+This will give a secondary filtering stage where I will personally interact with them to help better understand their level of interest by providing consistent professional responses and appropriate answers regarding their practices, expectations, and level of exposure to the position they have applied for and determine whether they're fit or not or if they can be considered for another position available.
+Part of the final interview also involves important verbal acknowledgment of agreements such as work schedules, salary rate, house rules compliance, and other essential agreements which will soon thereafter be followed with written agreements once passed.

 4. Client Interview

 This process will allow our clients to choose which virtual employee would match their qualifications and requirements by personally conducting a live interview with the chosen candidates.
 If you need further guidelines on how to choose the right Virtual Employees for your business, you can find great tips and strategies from our previous topics about 7 Reasons to Hire a Virtual Employee and 10 Questions You Must Ask in every Virtual Employee Interview to guide you making the correct decision when picking your best associate.